Bamvoov/better-book/README.md

 5. Open a Pull Request

 ## 📄 License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE` for more